Does Buying in Bulk Really Save You Money?

 • You might save some money buying items you use less often, like cat shampoo, but you'd be tying up money that would probably be better used elsewhere.

 Even still, warehouse clubs are a great place to find really good savings.
-But to truly win at the cost-cutting game, you'll need to investigate the pricing patterns of the chains in your area.
-And you never know, you might bump into me one of these days—I'll be the one with the clipboard and case of Tabasco.
+But to truly win at the cost-cutting game, you'll need to take some time investigating the pricing patterns of the chains in your area.
+And you never know, you might bump into me one of these days — I'll be the one with the clipboard and Tobasco.

 © Sound Mind Investing